A Comprehensive Guide for Building A Mentoring Program

-You must define the goals and objectives of your coaching program for effective employee development.
+You must define the professional goals and objectives of your mentoring program for effective employee development and professional growth.
 For instance, if you aim to reduce employee attrition, then structure your schedule to make the employees feel valued through opportunities for sharing ideas and experiences.
 A sense of career satisfaction among employees fosters company loyalty, thereby delivering an enriched experience for organizations to achieve their goals.

 Choose the right participants for a rewarding mentoring experience.

-The selection of program participants is a critical step as one has to be mindful of the dynamics between the mentor and the mentee(s).
-The matching process is vital to fostering an authentic relationship between the participants.
+The selection of program participants and potential mentors is a critical step as one has to be mindful of the dynamics between the mentor and the mentee(s).
+The matching process is vital to fostering an authentic relationship between the organizational leaders and leader-to-be employees.
 On the other hand, a bad match would result in an unpleasant direction to program participants.
 Additionally, the participants must be selected based on their skills, seniority, and projects.
 For example, if a mentoring program is directed towards new managers, participants must be selected based on their designation and roles.
 A fresher or a senior professional may not be the best-suited people for this program.